 In addition, customers might like to consider suggesting substitutes, or to trust us to select the nearest available match in appearance and (higher) value.

 We try to despatch all orders between late July and early September.
-The sooner you plant the bulbs the better: by August, our stocks will be actively rooting.
+The sooner you plant the bulbs the better: by August, our stocks left in the ground here will be actively rooting.
 However, if you really can’t plant them immediately, store the bulbs in a cool, dark, dry place and plant them before the end of October at the very latest.